 Click on tab “Programs“, we will see default command line populated for both “Installation program” and “Uninstall program“.

-- Change “Installation program” to “setup.exe” (Note: As we have saved CustomOffice.msp under Updates folder, we are not specifying the location of msp, if we would have saved CustomOffice.msp under root of the installation folder, then we have to use following command line “setup.exe /adminfile CustomOffice.msp“
+- Change “Installation program” to “setup.exe” (Note: As we have saved CustomOffice.msp under Updates folder, there is no need to specify the location of msp, if we would have saved CustomOffice.msp under root of the installation folder, then we have to use following command line “setup.exe /adminfile CustomOffice.msp“

 - Change “Uninstallation program” to “setup.exe /Uninstall Proplus /config proplus.ww\Uninstall.xml“